 - Fast Pandas: If you have a dataframe with millions of rows, you need to know what is fast and what is slow.

-- Tidy Data: Tips on how and why to re-shape data appropriately for the analysis at hand.
+- Tidying Data with Pandas: Tips on how and why to re-shape data appropriately for the analysis at hand.
 Kind of a simplified Pandas version of database normalization guidelines.

 - Visualization: How to get a visual window into the data you’re manipulating on the fly.

-- Time Series: Pandas offers a lot of rich methods for manipulating and analyzing time series… but they can be a real pain in the butt to get familiar with up front.
+- Time Series: Pandas offers a lot of rich methods for manipulating and analyzing time series… but they can be a challenging to get familiar with up front.

 - Scaling: How do you work with data that’s too big to hold in your computer’s memory all at once?
 How can you distribute computationally intensive tasks across a high performance computing cluster?
 Dask marries pandas to a task graph generator to scale dataframes up to medium sized data science applications (100s of GB), which is perfect for the larger datasets that PUDL is targeting.